satnetuser001/php-docker-dev-env/README.md

 ### PHP development environment with a MySQL database in Docker containers.
-It supports applications built with plain PHP, Laravel, Symfony, or other PHP frameworks.
+Supports applications built with plain PHP, Laravel, Symfony, or other PHP frameworks.
 Block-diagram of a development environment:
 <pre>
 +-----------------+